rssh/scala-gopher/README.md

   Stopping and recovering of replicated transformer is the same as in `par` (i.e. stopping/failing of one instance will cause stopping/failing of container)

-  Also not, that we can receive sequence of replicated instances with help of `ReplicateTransformer.replicated` methods.
+  Also note, that we can receive sequence of replicated instances with help of `ReplicateTransformer.replicated` methods.

 ## Unsugared interfaces